 The Phragmites Treatment Program has been very effective as well.
 After the initial treatment of 83 acres, the follow up years have required just small treatments in proportion to the initial application.
 In certain years, Purple loosestrife beetles have been planted as a biological control method in the Portage Lake Plan.
-Access to beetles in 2020 was limited and prevented a new planting.
+Access to beetles in 2020 and 2021 was been limited, due to a global pandemic, and has prevented new plantings.

-The below maps and table show a breakdown of the treatments in Portage Lake in 2020.
+The below maps and table show a breakdown of the treatments in Portage Lake in 2021.

-Map 1: Portage Lake June 2020 Treatment Map
+Map 1: Portage Lake June 2021 Treatment Map

-June 17, 2020 EWM and CLP Treatment, 6.3 acres Clipper at 200ppb
+June 17, 2021 EWM and CLP Treatment, 6.5 acres Aquathol K marked in Red.

-Map 2: Portage Lake August 2020 Treatment Map
+Map 2: Portage Lake August 2021 Treatment Map

-August 12, 2020 EWM Treatment- 30.5 acres ProcellaCOR, 19.65 acres Diquat/ProcellaCOR, 4.15 acres Sculpin G, 13.5 acres Renovate/ProcellaCOR.
-SSW Treatment - 8 acres
+August 12, 2021 EWM Treatment- 17.5 acres ProcellaCOR/Diquat, 22.4 acres Sculpin G SSW Treatment - 4.25 acres